 We have used Airbnb’s all over the world and at home in the U.K.

-Using Airbnb is one of the major reasons we can afford to travel as a family of five.
+Using Airbnb is one of the major reasons we can afford to travel as a family of five and using Airbnb’s made our family gap year dream become a reality.
 Sharing bedrooms and the ability to self cater drastically reduces our travel costs.

 Yet for many people, staying in a privately owned, non branded accommodation is a leap of faith outside their comfort zone – especially for those questioning is Airbnb safe.

 I have compiled these Airbnb tips – based on our personal experiences – to help you learn how to use Airbnb successfully.

 Please note – these tips are based on staying in an ‘entire place’ not shared accommodation.
 As we use Airbnb with kids, we only book at ‘entire places.’

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.